Mayukhdeb/adventures-with-augmentation/README.md

 * Because when two different architectures are trained on the same training set, they don't have the same weaknesses (i.e different confusion matrices)
 * This means that when both are combined, they tend to neutralise each other's weaknesses, which gives us a boost in accuracy.

-In a nutshell, teamwork applies to CNNs as well